 • W. 4th St., A, B, C, D, E, F, V: There's always a movie.
 The IFC Center on 6th Avenue shows the best of independent film.

 • 42nd Street-Bryant Park, B, D, F, V, 7: Just steps from the famous lions gracing the steps of the New York Public Library.
-Visit the reading room, check out the special exhibits, or bring your laptop to the wi-fi-enabled Edna Barnes Solomon Reading Room.
-Just to the north, see the ICP (International Center of Photography) a block away at 43rd St. and 6th Ave.
+Check out the special exhibits.
+Across the street at 455 Fifth Avenue, visit the Stravros Niarchos Foundation Library, the NYPL's largest circulating library.

-• 42nd Street- Port Authority Bus Terminal, A, C, E: Stores, restaurants, and the Leisure Time Bowling Center and Cocktail Lounge.
-Yes, hipsters, the Port Authority is your place to be.
+• 42nd Street- Port Authority Bus Terminal, A, C, E: Stores, restaurants.
+Yes, sometimes the Port Authority Bus Terminal is your place to be.

-• Times Square-42nd Street.
+• Times Square-42nd Street Subway Station.
 The busiest station of all.
 Artwork by several artists, including Roy Lichtenstein, Jane Dickson, Jacob Lawrence, and others make this subway stop a destination underground.
-A good play to listen to free live music.
+A good place to listen to free live music.

-• Grand Central - 42nd St., S, 4, 5, 6, 7: In addition to the amusements of watching people come and go inside a spectacular building, the shopping is convenient.
+Grand Central Terminal - 42nd St., S, 4, 5, 6, 7: In addition to the amusements of watching people come and go inside a spectacular building and its new Grand Central Madison, the shopping is convenient.
 Browse the satellite shop of the New York City Transit Museum, get something to eat in the food mall, or dine at one of the nicer restaurants.
+The Oyster Bar is a classic choice.
 If you get really bored, you can take a Metro-North train somewhere, like Beacon (Hudson Line), Croton Falls (Harlem Line), or New Haven (New Haven Line).

 • 47- 50 Sts- Rockefeller Center Station, B, D, F, V: Rockefeller Center, Top of the Rock, Radio City Music Hall.